iotdomain/iotdomain-standard/iotconnect-standard.md

 # Appendix C: Predefined Node Attributes

-Node attributes provide a description of the device or service.
+Node attributes provide a description of the device or service including its status.
 These are read-only and usually hard coded into the device or service.

 | Key              | Value Description |
 |:-------------    |:------------      |